 The Bandersnatch: Do you remember this on-campus coffeehouse?!
 Well, it’s still located on campus, still enjoyed by many, and known today for its milkshakes and “Snagels” (bagel with cream cheese and brown sugar on it).
 Be sure to visit the Bandersnatch and take another trip down memory lane.

-“New to us” Granville restaurants: Day Y Noche, Broadway Pub, Snapshots Lounge, Alfie’s Wholesome Food, Moe’s Original Bar B Que, Mai Chau on Prospect, Three Tigers Brewing Company, Palumbo’s Italian Market, and Dragon Village
+“New to us” Granville restaurants: Day Y Noche, Broadway Pub, Snapshots Lounge, Alfie’s Wholesome Food, Mai Chau on Prospect, Three Tigers Brewing Company, Palumbo’s Italian Market, Dragon Village, Hashi

-On the lighter side: River Road Coffee House, Village Coffee Company, Eat Up, Taco Dan’s, Steam Roller Bagel Sandwiches, Whit’s Frozen Custard, Knuckleheads Ice Cream & Sandwich Shop
+On the lighter side: River Road Coffee House, Village Coffee Company, Taco Dan’s, Steam Roller Bagel Sandwiches, Whit’s Frozen Custard, Knuckleheads Ice Cream & Sandwich Shop